 Key accountabilities Deliverables / Outcomes 1.
-Clinical Practice Takes legal and professional responsibility for managing own caseload of patients / clients with increasing complexity and be able to independently adapt and make decisions regarding podiatry intervention.
-Utilises information available to prioritise patients/clients to enable appropriate allocation of referrals and workload with staff in the team.
-Carries out comprehensive assessment with patients (and whānau where appropriate) This may include use of standardised assessments to assist in assessment and intervention planning.
-Formulates and delivers individualised podiatry intervention using comprehensive clinical reasoning skills and in depth knowledge of treatment approaches.
-This should, take into account the patient's own goals and those of the wider multidisciplinary team (MDT).
-Demonstrates effective communication, to establish a therapeutic relationship and set expectations with patients / clients, whānau and the MDT, inclusive of the wider health team and external agencies as appropriate.
-This includes relaying complex, sensitive and contentious information.
+Clinical Practice Takes legal and professional responsibility for managing own caseload of patients / clients with increasing complexity and be able to independently adapt and make decisions regarding occupational therapy intervention Utilises information available to prioritise patients/clients to enable appropriate allocation of referrals and workload with staff in the team Carries out comprehensive assessment with patients (and whānau where appropriate) This may include use of standardised assessments to assist in assessment and intervention planning Formulates and delivers individualised occupational therapy intervention using comprehensive clinical reasoning skills and in depth knowledge of treatment approaches.
+This should, take into account the patient's own goals and those of the wider multidisciplinary team (MDT); Demonstrates effective communication, to establish a therapeutic relationship and set expectations with patients / clients, whānau and the MDT, inclusive of the wider health team and external agencies as appropriate.
+This includes relaying complex, sensitive and contentious information; Assesses the patient's understanding of assessment, interventions and goals and gain informed consent for intervention, taking into account those who lack capacity (e.g. those with cognitive difficulties); Regularly reassesses and evaluates the patient / client's progress against identified goals and adjust intervention as situations change.
+Refers on to other services to work with the patient/client towards achievement of longer term goals; Develop comprehensive discharge / transfer plans as appropriate.
+Carries out regular clinical risk assessments for patients/ clients on own caseload and takes action to effectively manage identified risks, seeking support where appropriate;

-- Assesses the patient's understanding of assessment, interventions and goals and gain informed consent for intervention, taking into account those who lack capacity (e.g. those with cognitive difficulties). - Regularly reassesses and evaluates the patient / client's progress against identified goals and adjust intervention as situations change. - Refers on to other services to work with the patient/client towards achievement of longer term goals. - Develop comprehensive discharge / transfer plans as appropriate. - Carries out regular clinical risk assessments for patients/ clients on own caseload and takes action to effectively manage identified risks, seeking support where appropriate. - Demonstrates provision of culturally safe and bicultural practice with patients and their whānau. - Demonstrates an awareness of health inequalities, with evidence of implementing actions within own clinical practice towards reducing these for the patient/client and/or whānau. - Represents the service and / or individual patients/clients at clinical meetings and case conferences to ensure the delivery of a coordinated multidisciplinary service and to ensure podiatry is integrated into the overall intervention (where appropriate) including discharge planning. - Completes documentation consistent with legal and organisational requirements. - Adheres to any applicable recognised best practice for podiatry and any relevant clinical policies and practice guidelines. - Provides advice, teaching and instructions to patients, carers, relatives and other professionals to promote consistency of support being delivered. - Demonstrates awareness of local, sub-regional and regional context in relation to provision of health and social support and the impact on service provision. - Identifies unmet needs of patients and identifies potential solutions to address these needs. - Demonstrates an understanding of the roles of the multidisciplinary team.
+Key accountabilities Deliverables / Outcomes 1.
+Clinical Practice Demonstrates provision of culturally safe and bicultural practice with patients and their whanau; Demonstrates an awareness of health inequalities, with evidence of implementing actions within own clinical practice towards reducing these for the patient/client and/or whanau; Represents the service and / or individual patients/clients at clinical meetings and case conferences to ensure the delivery of a coordinated multidisciplinary service and to ensure occupational therapy is integrated into the overall intervention (where appropriate) including discharge planning; Completes documentation consistent with legal and organisational requirements; Adheres to any applicable recognised best practice for occupational therapy and any relevant clinical policies and practice guidelines; Provides advice, teaching and instructions to patients, carers, relatives and other professionals to promote consistency of support being delivered; Responsible for assessment and prescription of Level 1 and 2 Wheelchair and Seating and Postural Management and Lying; Demonstrates awareness of local, sub-regional and regional context in relation to provision of health and social support and the impact on service provision; Identifies unmet needs of patients and identifies potential solutions to address these needs; Demonstrates an understanding of the roles of the multidisciplinary 2.
+Teaching & Leadership Maintains competency to practice through identification of learning needs and Continuing Competency (CPD) activities.
+This should comply with professional registration requirements; Contributes to training within the team/service; Supervises, educates and assesses the performance of occupational therapy students; Provides interdisciplinary education in direct clinical area, or discipline specific teaching across teams; Demonstrates the ability to critically evaluate research and apply to practice; Maintains an awareness of current developments in the clinical areas being worked in and make recommendations to changes in practice; Be involved in the induction and training of newly appointed staff as required; Completes mandatory training as applicable for the role; Participates in an annual performance review and associated clinical assurance activities; Participates in regular professional supervision in line with the organisations requirements and/or professional body; Provides mentoring and clinical support and / or professional supervision where required.